List of alumni of Barker College

-This is a List of notable alumni of Barker College, they being notable former students or alumni of the Anglican Church school, Barker College in Hornsby, New South Wales, Australia.
-The alumni may elect to join the school's alumni association, the Old Barker Association (OBA), formed in 1908, and was originally known as the 'Barker College Old Boys Union'.
-The OBA provides a link between Barker College and its past students, with in excess of 16,500 members.
+This is a list of notable alumni of Barker College, they being notable former students or alumni of the Anglican Church school, Barker College in Hornsby, New South Wales, Australia.
+The alumni may elect to join the school's alumni association, the Old Barker Association (OBA), which was formed in 1908 and originally known as the 'Barker College Old Boys Union'.
+The OBA provides a link between Barker College and its past students, with over 16,500 members.